Larnold1997/website/content/project/Terminal101/index.md

 8. **Command 8: `grep`**

 The command `cat` can quickly fill the terminal with text if you use it on a large file.
 Instead of reading through an entire file, suppose you are instead interested in only a subset of it, but that the subset is not merely the beginning or ending of the file.
 For instance, `tutorial.txt` contains a few lines of sample data that mimic a data file that you may come across in your research.
 Perhaps you are only interested in the values from the month of January.
-The command `grep` can be used to search text files. `grep expression file` searches `file` for `expression` and displays the contents of all of the lines in `file` that contain `expression`. (`grep` is short for *globally search a regular expression and print*.<a href="#note2" id="note2ref"><sup>2</sup></a>) Note that by default `grep` is case-sensitive; the flag `-i` performs case insensitive matching.
+The command `grep` can be used to search text files. `grep expression file` searches `file` for `expression` and displays the contents of all of the lines in `file` that contain `expression`. (`grep` is short for *globally search a regular expression^[You may wish to Google regular expressions to learn some more tools that enhance the functionality of `grep` and other command line arguments.] and print*.)
+Note that by default `grep` is case-sensitive; the flag `-i` performs case insensitive matching.

 > *Exercise: type `grep Jan tutorial.txt`*